Jump Ahead To:

 Homes in Superior

-If you want option upon option of outdoor activities, a calmer environment, and are fine with slipping a little further from the city, Centennial might be your next home.
-This sprawling area is located roughly 20 minutes southeast of downtown Denver and surrounded by gorgeous mountain views.
+If you want option upon option of outdoor activities, a calmer environment, and are fine with sleeping a little further from the city, Centennial might be your next home.
+This sprawling area is located roughly 35 minutes southeast of downtown Denver and surrounded by gorgeous mountain views.

 What’s Happening in Centennial

 Take a brewery tour and sample the great micro and craft brewers in the area.
-Or check out Centennials amazing and unique coffee shops, like the teeny tiny, vegan-friendly Coffee Mountain Cafe.
-If you’re hungry, check out our favorite Centennial restaurant Los Dos Potrillos.
+Or check out Centennials amazing and unique coffee shops, like the Gong Cha – Lone Tree with coffee, tea and bubble tea.
+If you’re hungry, check out our favorite Centennial restaurant: Los Dos Potrillos.

 For more leg-stretching, explore Cherry Creek State Park at large, which features breathtaking views of layered mountains beyond the water reservoir.
 Chatfield State Park is another beautiful open space with hiking trails, boating, camping, fishing, picnicking, and biking options.